nachtvlinder/SeeMyHouse/workflow.md

 to zooming in on a chosen bounding box, and to do so based on coordinates within that bounding box (the former and latter are separated on the todolist).

+## November 13, 2020
+Experimented further with crs conversion and windowing.
+Portion of the day went to work on presentation and some time was lost with an internet technician's visit.
+This is, however, partly good news since connection problems slowing down the work should soon be a thing of the past here.

+Not much code has changed or been added, mainly reading and insight building was done today.
+This does bring me closer to realizing the goals of the project.